How does radiological imaging help to the diagnosis of craniofacial malformations?

 Do not forget:

-- CT scan should not be done if it is not absolutely necessary
+- CT scan should not be applied unless it is absolutely necessary

 - CT and MRI scan should always be done in consultation with the doctor that you have chosen for the surgical repair of the case.
-The doctor should be responsible to decide all the details.
+The doctor is responsible for deciding all the details.

-- The clinical team and the staff of the radiological center must be in communication with the doctor about the details of each medical examination.
+- The clinical team and the staff of the radiological center must be in contact with the doctor about the details of each medical examination.

 - You must always ask from the doctor the record of your examinations in CD, in order to allow their reproduction and their further processing with special software.